 There’s good news for marketers.
 Creating content for Facebook messenger campaigns is like creating content for a traditional email marketing campaign.
 Like any other content you produce, writing content for chatbots should happen with the customer’s intent in mind.
 What point of the buyer’s journey are they at, and what pain points are they experiencing?
 Your content must solve their issue and help them move along in the buyer’s journey to the next stage.

-Keep these tips in mind as write content for bots and launch your first campaigns.
+Keep these tips in mind as you write content for bots and launch your first campaigns.

 Start with Straightforward Content

 Some bots have limited abilities and can only assist with performing straightforward tasks, like placing an order or registering an inquiry.
 These bots have a simpler interface than those that answer more complex queries about customer service.
 Starting with one of these bots is a good way to ease yourself into using them as one of the tools in your arsenal.
 As you create content for this type of bot, mirror the responses you would give on a sales call or any other first interaction, and keep answers as simple as possible.